deepanshupal8601/CourseEnrollmentSystem/README.md

 ## 🚀 Overview
 A robust Spring Boot REST API backend for managing **courses**, **instructors**, **students**, and **enrollments** in an educational institute.
 This project uses a clean, multi-layered architecture with strong JPA relationships, consistent response structure, pagination, and global exception handling.
-> ⚠️ Note: This repository includes only the backend (no frontend/UI).

 ---